StrangeForms Festival at Brudenell Social Club

 Elsewhere, every post-something genre is well represented.
 For post-rock, try Bicurious, who juxtapose spacey and rhythmic with heavy and delirious, or the more ambient VLMV, who’ve also hoovered up comparisons to fellow sonic explorers Sigur Ros.

 For math-rock, see Halifax’s Wot Garilla?, Socks and Ballerinas and A-Tota-So.
-And for post-punk, check out Bureau De Change, whose new EP Are You Flirting With Me brings an unapologetic onslaught against sexism – including the lyric “James Bond is a fucking prick!”.
+And for post-punk, check out Bureau De Change, whose new EP Are You Flirting With Me brings an unapologetic onslaught against sexism – including the very pleasing lyric “James Bond is a fucking prick!”.

 Check out the full line-up via the button below.